-- Prescription Drug Discount Resources.
+- Prescription drug discount resources.
 Find information on how to purchase lower-cost prescription medication, and learn more about patient assistance programs.
-Visit their website for a list of participating businesses.

-- Railroad Retirement Board (RRB), 877-772-5772.
-If you qualify for benefits from the RRB, find all the information you need by contacting them directly.
+- Railroad Retirement Board: 877-772-5772.
+If you qualify for benefits from the Railroad Retirement Board, find all the information you need by contacting them directly.

 - Choose the type of Medicare Advantage plan you need, and determine your budget.

-- Compare Advantage Plans in Colorado, check the CMS star ratings, and make sure the plans you’re looking at are available in your county.
+- Compare Advantage Plans in Colorado, and make sure the plans you’re looking at are available in your county.

 - Once you’ve found the right plan, visit the carrier’s website for more information, fill out a paper enrollment form, or call the carrier to start the application process on the phone.